eyaler/stylegan-encoder/README.md

   --test_size TEST_SIZE
                         Batch size for testing the ResNet model (default: 512) --max_patience MAX_PATIENCE
-                        Number of iterations to wait while test loss does not improve (default: 2)
+                        Number of iterations to wait while test loss does not improve (default: 2) --freeze_first FREEZE_FIRST
-  --epochs EPOCHS       Number of training epochs to run for each batch
+                        Start training with the pre-trained network frozen, then unfreeze (default: False) --epochs EPOCHS       Number of training epochs to run for each batch (default: 2) --minibatch_size MINIBATCH_SIZE
-                        (default: 2)
-  --seed SEED           Pick a random seed for reproducibility (-1 for no
-                        random seed selected) (default: -1) --loop LOOP           Run this many iterations (-1 for infinite, halt with CTRL-C) (default: -1)
+                        Size of minibatches for training and generation (default: 16) --seed SEED           Pick a random seed for reproducibility (-1 for no random seed selected) (default: -1) --loop LOOP           Run this many iterations (-1 for infinite, halt with CTRL-C) (default: -1)
 ```
 ---
 ```